 Today's consumers are busier and savvier than ever.
 They yearn for utility from the brands they do business with, something that spray-and-pray marketing or advertising simply does not provide.

-The marriage of social media and customer loyalty marketing will result in ongoing loyalty for brands, gain them important customer data, and increase customer lifetime value.
+The marriage of social media and customer loyalty and retention marketing will result in ongoing loyalty for brands, gain them important customer data, and increase customer lifetime value.